CyberKittenAttackSquad/writeups/jcc2016/nx/hive/readme.md

 ![binary ninja probable_validate() 1](https://github.com/CyberKittenAttackSquad/writeups/raw/master/jcc2016/nx/hive/images/scaled/bn-probable_validate_1.png)
 ![binary ninja probable_validate() 2](https://github.com/CyberKittenAttackSquad/writeups/raw/master/jcc2016/nx/hive/images/scaled/bn-probable_validate_2.png)

 By setting GDB breakpoints and observing functions, I noticed we first perform some arithmetic over the timestamp, divide the original timestamp by this arithmetic, sprintf the result and `md5_string` it.
-We then do some permutation over a string pushed onto the stack, and this string looks like an md5 hash, then cat the permutated string and the timestamp md5 hash together, md5 hash those, and compare that to the string we passed into `probable_validate(const char *, long)`.
+We then do some permutation over a string pushed onto the stack, and this string looks like an md5 hash.
+We `strcat` the permutated string and the timestamp md5 hash together, md5 hash those, and compare that to the string we passed into `probable_validate(const char *, long)`.

 By setting some breakpoints, we discover what the permutated string is.